desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

 \\]

-In golang this is as simple as:
+In Golang this is as simple as:

 ```go
 // multiply.go